unliar/k8s-happysooner-consul/README.md

 # k8s-happysooner-consul
-deploy dev consule agent for happysooner
+deploy a dev consul agent for happysooner